openethereum/openethereum.github.io/Tutorial-Part-5.md

 }
 ```

-Next we'll use that function rather than calling the `parity.bonds.post` directly. the `onClick` line becomes:
+Next we'll use that function rather than calling the `bonds.post` directly. the `onClick` line becomes:

 ```
 onClick={this.give.bind(this)}